Kirsten's Corner

 Circa the 1880’s or 1890’s, this match safe was made at a time when Japan was shifting from a warring society to a time of peace.
 Metalsmiths who once made armor and weapons for samurai needed to find new ways to use their skills.
 Around the same time, Western colonialism was making a major impact on Japan, and trade with the West was becoming prominent.
 As a new source of income, metalsmiths began making art and decorative objects—like this beautiful match safe—which became highly sought after in the West for their incredible craftsmanship.
 This eventually led to the Aesthetic movement of the Victorian era.

-The match safe has a beautiful patina that highlights the details of the scene, and the top of the gourd opens and closes as a lid.
+This brass match safe has a beautiful patina that highlights the details of the scene, and the top of the gourd opens and closes as a lid.
 It measures as 1 1/4” x 2 1/4” x 1/2”.
 It weighs 14.73 grams.

 You may also like